Best hikes in Oregon

 Difficulty: Hard

 The Three Sisters Wilderness shows off its rugged beauty on this majestic hike to the highly eroded Broken Top.
-Much of the terrain in the area is brutal on cars and it is recommended to start the hike at Todd Lake when you’re without a high clearance vehicle.

 From the trailhead, you’re greeted with subalpine forest views and jagged peaks rising above you.
 Loose rocks are scattered along the trail before ambling past a creek crossing.